 The Legendary Status Of Jumbo The Elephant

 Barnum refused to let Jumbo’s death lessen thwart his $10,000 investment.
 The businessman quickly had a taxidermist repair the corpse and stuff his skin.
 The elephant, made to look even taller at 13 feet, toured with the circus until 1889.
 Barnum then donated the display to Tufts University in Medford, Mass.
 Jumbo’s entire skeleton went to the American Museum of Natural History in New York.

 Even after death, Jumbo’s corpse couldn’t find peace.
 The museum hall at Tufts University burned down in 1975.
 A few relics, including Jumbo’s ashes and a part of his tail, remain with Tufts University.
 Legend also has it that Barnum served some of his guests gelatin made from Jumbo’s ground-up tusks.

 Jumbo is still the official mascot of Tufts.
 A statue sits in St. Thomas, Ontario, close to where Jumbo met his untimely demise.
 An exhibition at a new Barnum Museum in Massachusetts memorializes the circus elephant.

 None of these monuments seem fitting to honor the life of one of the world’s great entertainers who had a mammoth body but an even bigger heart.
 If only the humans who handled him (save for Scott) treated Jumbo with equal amounts of respect and love.

 Next, learn about Murderous Mary – the circus elephant hanged by a Tennessee town.
-Then, read the infuriating story of New York City’s human zoo exhibit.
+Then, read the infuriating story of New York City’s human exhibit at the Bronx Zoo.